Maths is one of the most important subjects studied by students at Ipswich School. We are a nine strong team of very experienced teachers

+devoted to sharing our enthusiasm for the subject as well as maximising the mathematical potential of our pupils.
 The approach is to make the subject interesting and enjoyable without sacrificing rigour.
-Extensive use is made of mathematical software and support clinics are held three times a week.
+Extensive use is made of mathematical software and support clinics are held twice a week.

 Pupils are put into sets for maths from November of Year 7.
 The syllabus gives pupils a thorough grounding of all the basic number work and algebra needed for confident progress in the subject.
 They also look at a more formal approach to probability, data, symmetry, area and volume, graphs, circles and Pythagoras’ Theorem.